Orly Airport: Terminal 4

 Formerly known as the South Terminal this innovative 1961 steel-and-glass terminal building consists of six floors.
 While the smaller basement level −1 as well as the upper levels 2, 3 and 4 contain only some service facilities, restaurants and office space, level 0 features the arrivals facilities as well as several shops and service counters.
 The airside area and departure gates are located on the upper level 1.
-The waiting area, which features several shops as well, houses gates E and F. 15 of the terminal's departure gates are equipped with jet-bridges, some of them are able to handle wide-body aircraft.
+The waiting area, which features several shops as well, houses gates E and F. 15 of the terminal's departure gates are equipped with jet-bridges, some of which are able to handle wide-body aircraft.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Paris-Orly Airport:
+The following airlines operate regular scheduled and charter flights at Orly Airport: